peterjc/flake8-black/README.rst

 Early versions of flake8 assumed a single character prefix for the validation codes, which became problematic with collisions in the plugin ecosystem.
-Since v3.0, flake8 has supported longer prefixes therefore this plugin uses ``BLK`` as its prefix.
+Since v3.0, flake8 has supported longer prefixes, therefore this plugin uses ``BLK`` as its prefix.

 ====== =======================================================================